How Much Can You Afford to Spend in Retirement?

 If our withdrawal rate begins to drift outside of the guardrails we set, we would then need to course correct and either increase or decrease our withdrawal amount to get back on track and into the 4-6% we originally set.

-Using Guardrails in a Bear Market
+Using the Guardrail Retirement Strategy in a Bear Market

 • Using a starting portfolio value of $1,500,000 - 5% Withdrawal = $75,000/year or $6,250/mo